franklinferre/scan/docs/XCScanner_SDK_User_Guide.md

     public static final int TAG_QR_ENABLED                   = 0x1A02A001;
     // Max out length (0: no limit). public static final int TAG_QR_MAX_OUTPUT_LENGTH         = 0x1A02A004;
+    // Maximum length(0-7089).
+    // The range of values is integers from 0 to 7089. public static final int TAG_QR_MAX_LENGTH                = 0x1A02A003;

     // UPC-A
     // Transmit check digit.